 Sometimes you just want to talk to someone who gets it.
-Someone who has sat in the same chair as you and someone who has a similar lived expereince to you.
+Someone who has a similar lived expereince to you.
 In some models of psychology lived experience is encouraged and research is starting to provide a solid foundation to suggest that shared expereince is beneficial to therapy.

 For me, it was when I had to face something I did not want to - a cancer diagnosis - that I learnt about what I valued.
 It was through adversity and trauma that I carved out a life that I love.
 It was through learning how to survive that I taught myself to thrive.
 Through my experience of life-threatening illness - being diagnosed with breast cancer - I learnt more about myself, others, the world, life and how to live it.
 And it is through my experiences, my own self-belief, vulnerability and self-awareness in combination with my knowledge of psychology, that I gained tools for success that I want to pass on to others.